GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 ## System Requirements

-The Gluu Server needs to be deployed on a server or VM with the following **minimum** requirements.
+Deploy Gluu on a server or VM with the following **minimum** requirements:

 |CPU Unit  |    RAM     |   Disk Space      | Processor Type |
 |----------|------------|-------------------|----------------|
 |       2  |    4GB     |   40GB            |  64 Bit        |

-If you plan on installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend using a machine with at least 8GB of RAM.
+When installing more than the default components (i.e. oxAuth, oxTrust, and LDAP), we recommend using a machine with **at least 8GB of RAM**.

 !!!
 Note
     Want to try our newly released "Docker Edition"?
 Head over to the [docker edition docs](../docker/intro.md)